plone/ploneorg.admin/index.rst

 Welcome to the ``Plone.org systems`` documentation!
 ===================================================

-This is the Plone.org systems documentation, to be used by the `Infrastructure Team`_ and **you** if you would like to help.
-Please send email to `admins@plone.org`_ to request a task, or you can find the admins team hanging out in the #plone.org channel on the irc.freenode.net IRC network.
+This is Plone Community Systems documentation, to be used by the `AI Team`_ and **you** if you would like to help.
+Please send email to `admins@plone.org`_ to request a task, or you can find the AI team hanging out in the #plone.org channel on the irc.freenode.net IRC network.

 Table of Contents
 -----------------